CSIT415LibraryManagementSystem/Library-Management-System/DevLog.md

 ### 3.2.2025 - 10:58pm - Kyler #3
 - Setup the Bookdirectory 3-block grid where php fills all the books and their info into a infite scroll on BookDirectory.php
 - Setup the search bar query and edited the js search from objects to php search function that $_GET to search the vault by author, title, or genre.. so a filter bar is no longer useful..
 I think we need to add books.. thinking about making a script to populate the database to save time in the future.. would only need to get the jpgs then..
 Think I am done for today.

+### 3.19.2025 - 2:14pm - Kyler
+- I wrote the script (BookDetails.php) that loads in BookDB data and populates UI for the page.
+It is dynamically based of the 'id' of the book so it works for all books.
+Has essential error checking to deal with incorrectly returned 'id' attributes for the entity it pulls from.
+- Things we need to focus on next:
+      - UserDB *****
+      - Admin and User logins and auth
+      - AdminDashboard (Make a whole seperate page?)
+      - Populate the User Dashboard on the Home.php with User data
+      - Scripts for checkouts and managing user data
+      - Admin BackEnd Scripts to give them functionality over User and Book Management
+      - Add a Btn to the BookDetails Data for a User to checkout that book (As well as the BackEnd Script to accomapny the UI)
+      - That's all that comes to my mind right now to be accomplished.. ^^ (Once the UserDB is in place we can get the rest done decently quick)